Hebrew Alpha-Bet Introduction

-When I decided to learn Hebrew I quickly realized that there is a lot of information on Classic (Biblical) Hebrew.
-So I decided to create this simple post with the most basic of ideas about Hebrew.
+Hebrew is the only language I have desired to learn.
+Once, I decided to learn it, I quickly realized there is a lot of information on Classic (Biblical) Hebrew.
+So, I decided to create this simple post with the most basic of ideas about Hebrew.

-Here are a few facts about the Hebrew Language.
+Here are a few facts about this wonderful language.

 - Hebrew is written from right to left.